jtraut/automate/README.md

 Written in vim.

 Instructions:
-git clone then change directory `cd automate` and run the script `./taskAutomator.sh`
+git fork then change directory `cd automate` and run the script `./taskAutomator.sh`

 Make sure to have your git account configured: